DataDog/integrations-core/suricata/README.md

        service: suricata
        source: suricata
    ```
-   **NOTE**: Make sure you have `eve-log` output logging enabled in `suricata.yaml` file of suricata product and ensure to address the below points.
+   **NOTE**: Make sure you have `eve-log` output logging enabled in the `suricata.yaml` file of suricata product and ensure to address the below points.
    1. In `suricata.yaml`, Keep `filetype` parameter as `regular` in `eve-log` configurations.
    2. The default path of suricata's output would be `/var/log/suricata` and `filename` would be `eve.json`.
-If you have changed default path and filename then update the `path` parameter in `conf.yaml` accordingly.
+If you have changed the default path and filename then update the `path` parameter in `conf.yaml` accordingly.

 3. [Restart the Agent][3].